yogigithub/testrepository/README.md

 Kafka-examples
 This has consumer and producers for kafka.
 Simple examples.
 Need to dig more into spring based consumers and also spring boot to consumer and produce kafka messages.

+Dropwizard
+Added a small sample for dropwizard.
+It compares to spring boot.